XGMTobi123/craft/README.md

 **Sacrifice** up to half a stack of **Divination Cards** to receive between 0 and twice that amount of the same Card (83),

-**Synthesise** an item, giving random Synthesised implicits.
-Cannot be used on Unique, Influenced, Synthesised or Fractured items (82)

 **Upgrade** a **Magic item** to a Rare item, adding **two** random modifiers (83)

 **Upgrade** a **Normal item** to a Magic item, adding **one** random **high-tier** modifier (81),